 But in recent years, the movement has betrayed a decidedly more shrill and cultish character.
 [National Post (article now offline)]

-In the second and third examples, decidedly is a hedge word that distances the writers from harsh adjectives.
-In this sense, decidedly is just a more respectable-sounding version of pretty, somewhat, and sort of, which are as questionable as very and clearly.
+In the second and third examples, decidedly is a hedge word that distances the writers from harsh adjectives, allowing the writers to use the harsh words without taking ownership of them.
+In this use, decidedly is just a more respectable-sounding version of pretty, somewhat, and sort of, which are likewise questionable when used as hedge words.

 Decidedly makes more sense as a synonym of emphatically or resolutely—for example: